Title IX (Sexual Assault, Harassment and Misconduct)

 2. Escort: The University may provide an escort to a Complainant to ensure safe movement between classes and activities.

-3. Academic, Employment, Living or Transportation Arrangements: A Complainant or Respondent may request a change in his/her own academic, employment, living or transportation arrangements after a report of sexual assault, sexual harassment, or other sexual misconduct by speaking with the Director of Residence Life, the Associate Provost and Dean of Student Affairs, the Associate Dean of Students and Retention, the Assistant Dean for Student Support and Outreach, or the Title IX Coordinator.
+3. Academic, Employment, Living or Transportation Arrangements: A Complainant or Respondent may request a change in his/her own academic, employment, living or transportation arrangements after a report of sexual assault, sexual harassment, or other sexual misconduct by speaking with the Director of Residence Life, the Associate Provost and Dean of Students, the Associate Dean of Students and Retention, the Assistant Dean for Student Support and Outreach, or the Title IX Coordinator.
 A request for an employment change in the case of sexual harassment where the Respondent is an employee may also be directed to the Director of Human Resources.
 Upon request the University will inform the Complainant or Respondent of the options and will accommodate the request if those changes are reasonably available.
 In some cases the University may initiate these changes without a request.
 These may include a change in class or work schedule, a change in living accommodations, academic accommodations, and/or a voluntary leave of absence.

 4. Emotional Support: The University will assist in providing counseling services through the St. Catherine University Counseling Center or will assist in providing a referral to off-campus support agencies.

-5. Support for the Respondent: An individual appointed by the Associate Provost and Dean of Student Affairs will provide support for students accused of sexual assault, sexual harassment, or other sexual misconduct.
+5. Support for the Respondent: An individual appointed by the Associate Provost and Dean of Students will provide support for students accused of sexual assault, sexual harassment, or other sexual misconduct.
 This individual may advise the Respondent regarding the campus disciplinary process and will assist with other questions and concerns, but does not act as legal counsel.

 6. Interim Suspension: To provide for the safety of any individual or the broader campus community, the University may suspend a Respondent on an interim basis.
 For students, the applicable provisions of the Student Code of Conduct and Community Expectations shall apply.